-To capture students' views of the screencasts and usage patterns, an open-ended survey was administered online through the Maths courses' Moodle pages, and was kept open for two and a half months.
-The questionnaire contained two sections, A and B. Section A asked for demographic details such as age, specialized degree program, year of study, and first language, as well as off-campus Moodle accessibility from the students' home locations.
+Students' reactions to the instructor-developed screencasts were captured through an open-ended survey that was administered online.
+The survey was uploaded onto the Maths Moodle site and went live for two and a half months.
+All studentshad ample time to respond.
+The questionnaire contained two sections, A and B. Section A asked for demographic details such as age, specialized degree programme, year of study, and first language, as well asoff-campus Moodle accessibilityfrom the students' home locations.
 This was an important question since the screencasts were only accessible from the Moodle pages.
-Section B requested students to indicate how the screencasts aided their learning of Maths in the said courses.
-Students were prompted to write as much as they wished about the screencast uses and benefits.
-The open-response survey format allowed for capture of rich narrative data from a large number of students, as it enabled focused and elaborate feedback which would give us insight into their opinions of the uses and benefits of the technology.
-Out of the 266 students enrolled in the courses, 138 responded (a response rate of 52%).
+Section B requested students to indicate how the screencasts aided their learning of Mathematics in the said courses.
+Students were prompted to write as much as they wished about the uses and benefits of the screencasts.
+The open-response survey format allowed for rich narrative data to be captured from a large number of students.
+Students would be enabled to provide more focused and elaborate feedback, which would giveus insight into their perceptions of the uses and benefits of the screencasts.
+Out of the 266 students enrolled in the courses, 138 responded constituting a response rate of about 52%.